 26. Sports Outings

-One of the most effective team building activities is to take your team out.
+One of the most effective team building event is to take your team out.

 It’s also effective to play sports during these outings, and best to choose a sport that everyone can take part in without feeling left out.